Callan-Rubakov Effect and Higher Charge Monopoles: Monopole Lines from Smooth Monopoles

-The above restrictions on $\vI$ imply that given a decomposition of $\vI$ into irreducible components $\vI=\bigoplus_{i}\vI^{(i)}$, the magnetic charge and Higgs vev are constant along each irreducible component $\vI^{(i)}$ and hence the choice of $\vI$ defines the long range non-abelian gauge field.
-If we denote the dimension of the irreducible component of $\vI^{(i)}$ as $N_i$, then the local form of the long range gauge symmetry of the theory is given by \eq{ \tildeG_{IR} =U(1)^{r}\times \prod_{i}SU(N_i)\quad, \quad r=N-\sum_i N_i }
+The above restrictions on $\vI$ imply that the magnetic charge and Higgs vev are constant along each irreducible component $\vI^{(i)}$ and hence the choice of $\vI$ defines the long range-non-abelian gauge field.
+If we denote the dimension of the irreducible component of $\vI^{(i)}$ as $N_i$, then the non-abelian part of the long range gauge symmetry of the theory is given by \eq{ G_{non\text{-}ab.}=\prod_{i\,|\,N_i\neq1}SU(N_i)~. }